KatherineMichel/digital-commonplace/web-and-javascript-notes.md

 https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a | Mocking is a Code Smell - JavaScript Scene - Medium
 https://github.com/ericelliott/redux-dsm | ericelliott/redux-dsm: Declarative state machines for Redux: Reduce your async-state boilerplate.

-https://jvns.ca/blog/2020/06/19/a-little-bit-of-plain-javascript-can-do-a-lot/ | A little bit of plain Javascript can do a lot https://twitter.com/florinpop1705/status/1276574669286580225 | Florin Pop 🏻‍ on Twitter: "Do you want to learn how to use the following JavaScript Array Methods? forEach reduce every some filter map push find sort join pop fill flat shift from slice splice concat isArray unshift reverse indexOf includes findIndex lastIndexOf " / Twitter
+https://twitter.com/florinpop1705/status/1276574669286580225 | Florin Pop 🏻‍ on Twitter: "Do you want to learn how to use the following JavaScript Array Methods? forEach reduce every some filter map push find sort join pop fill flat shift from slice splice concat isArray unshift reverse indexOf includes findIndex lastIndexOf " / Twitter